China shares rise slightly, shrug off weak industrial profit data

 The NBS had said on Friday that China’s economic growth will be largely stable in the third quarter as the impact from a stock market plunge will be limited.

-On Monday, small-caps outperformed amid the flat market, with Shenzhen’s start-up board ChiNext .CHINEXTC jumping 4.7 percent, and the CSI500 index .CSI500, a barometer of small-caps, up 1.8 percent.
+On Monday, small-caps outperformed amid the flat market, with Shenzhen’s start-up board ChiNext jumping 4.7 percent, and the CSI500 index, a barometer of small-caps, up 1.8 percent.

+Sector performance was mixed.
+The CSI300 IT Index jumped 3.6 percent, while the bank shares fell nearly 1 percent.